-Dr. Ezra Cohen has been on National's faculty for more than 18 years.
+Dr. Ezra Cohen has been on National's faculty for more than 18 years, and currently serves as the Assistant Dean for the Doctor of Chiropractic program.
 Cohen earned his DC at National after receiving a BA in psychology from Northeastern Illinois University.
 He is also a certified massage therapist and certified hypnotherapist.

 "I knew when I was very young that I wanted to be a doctor, but was very interested in non-pharmaceutical interventions," says Cohen.
 "I considered careers in physical therapy, nursing, and was even accepted into medical school and was preparing to go there when I heard about chiropractic."